caspervanengelenburg/msd/README.md

 And if you don't need anything besides the topology of the floor plan, just use the bare graph: `networkx.Graph().nodes(data=False)` and `networkx.Graph().edges(data=False)`.

 **Structure**
+- Notebooks:
+  - [Data Curation 1 - Cleaning and Filtering](NB%20-%20Data%20Curation%201%20-%20Cleaning%20and%20Filtering.ipynb): Filtering and cleaning algorithms (from SD to MSD)
+  - [Data Curation 2 - Graph Extraction](NB%20-%20Data%20Curation%202%20-%20Graph%20Extraction.ipynb): Graph extraction algorithm.
+Note that running the extraction algorithm takes approximately an hour to complete.
-- [Data guidelines](NB - Usage Guidelines.ipynb): step-by-step notebook on how to use the data
+  - [Guidelines for Using MSD](NB%20-%20Usage%20Guidelines.ipynb): Step-by-step notebook on how to use the data.
+(Old plotting functions.
+New one for floor plan graphs: `plot.plot_floor(G, ax, node_size=50, edge_size=3)`)
+  - [ECCV Poster Visual](NB%20-%20Visuals%20for%20Poster%20ECCV.ipynb): Notebook with fragmented sections used for making the figures of the ECCV poster.
-- [Plotting functions](plot.py): some functions that make it easier to make nice plots
+- [Plotting functions](plot.py): Some functions that make it easier to make nice plots.
+- [Graphs and geometries](graphs.py): Graph extraction algorithm and some geometry helper functions.
-- [Constants](constants.py): contains lists and dictionaries of things like the color settings that we use
+- [Constants](constants.py): Contains lists and dictionaries of things like the color settings that we use.
-- [Utilities](utils.py): some useful utility functions
+- [Utilities](utils.py): Some useful utility functions.

 ## Floor plan generation